juliema/aTRAM/README.md

 The part `${a}_P*.fq` will have to be modified to match the name pattern of your input fastq files.

-Then, supposing we have 300 genes stored in a single file and wish to use Abyss:
+Then, supposing we have a set of genes stored in a single file and wish to use Abyss:

 ```
 # Assemble genes